Bottoming Process – Capitulation, Short and Medium Term Thrusts, Regime Change

 Stash that Flash Right in the Trash – 3 Prerequisites for Chartists – SPY Bullish Pattern

 The news cycle is in high gear lately, leading to some extra volatility.
 Traders reacting to the news are getting whipsawed, while chartists remain focused on what really matters.
 Price.
-Price isn’t everything, it’s the only thing.
-News, rumors, fundamentals, the Fed, government policy and everything else are reflected in price.
-And, perhaps more importantly, it is easier to follow price than to distill the news.
+Price isn’t everything, it is the only thing.
+News, rumors, fundamentals, the Fed, government policy and

 Cybersecurity Makes Yet Another Statement